History of Germans in Russia, Ukraine, and the Soviet Union: Vistula Germans (Poland)

 Through wars and the partitions of Poland, Prussia acquired an increasing amount of northern, western, and central Polish territory.
 The Vistula River flows south to north, with its mouth on the Baltic Sea near Danzig (now Gdańsk).
 Germans and Dutch settled its valley beginning at the sea coast and gradually moving further south to the interior.
 Eventually, Prussia acquired most of the Vistula's watershed, and the central portion of then-Poland became South Prussia.
 Its existence was brief - 1793 to 1806, but by its end many German settlers had established Protestant agricultural settlements within its earlier borders.
 By contrast, most Polish were Roman Catholics.
 Some German Roman Catholics also entered the region from the southwest, especially the area of Prussian Silesia.
 The 1935 "Breyer Map" shows the distribution of German settlements in what became central Poland.

 Napoleon's victories ended the short existence of South Prussia.
 The French Emperor incorporated that and other territories into the Duchy of Warsaw.
 After Napoleon's defeat in 1815, however, the Duchy was divided.
 Prussia annexed the western Posen region, and what is now central Poland became the Russian client-state known as Congress Poland.
 Many Germans continued to live in this central region, maintaining their middle-German Prussian dialect, similar to the Silesian dialect, and their Protestant and Catholic religions.
 (The Russian population was primarily Russian Orthodox, which was the established national church.)

-During World Wars I and II, the eastern front was fought over in this area.
-The Soviet government increased conscription of young men.
+During both World Wars, the eastern front was fought over in this area.
+The Soviet government increased the conscription of young men.
 The rate of Vistula Germans' migrations to this area from Congress Poland increased.
 Some became Polonized, however, and their descendants remain in Poland.

-During the last year and after World War II, many ethnic Germans fled or were forcibly expelled by the Russians and the Poles from Eastern Europe, particularly those who had maintained their German language and separate religions.
+During the last year of and after World War II, many ethnic Germans fled or were forcibly expelled by the Russians and the Poles from Eastern Europe, particularly those who had maintained their German language and separate religions.
 The Russians and Poles blamed them for being allies of the Nazis and the reason that Nazi Germany had invaded the East in its program of lebensraum.
 The Germans were also held to have abused the native populations in internal warfare, allied with the Germans during their occupation.
-Under the Potsdam Agreement, major population transfers were agreed to by the allies.
+Under the Potsdam Agreement, major population transfers were agreed to by the Allies.
 The deportees generally lost all their property and were often attacked during their deportations.
 Those who survived joined millions of other displaced peoples on the road after the war.